 Success in VCE starts with attending each day.
-This Policy aligns with the VCAA mandate that students must complete 50hours of class time for each unit that they undertake.
+This policy aligns with the VCAA mandate that students must complete 50 hours of class time for each unit that they undertake.
 In order to meet the College and VCAA attendance requirements, students should attend all scheduled classes.

 Whilst Sandringham College is focused on supporting every student to complete their VCE, we are required to implement and enforce attendance expectations as set down by VCAA and the Department of Education and Training.
-Below is a table that clearly outlines not only attendance requirements and support structures to assist students who are failing to meet their obligations.
+Please see the table that clearly outlines not only attendance requirements but also the support structures to assist students who are failing to meet their obligations.